Canadian Housing Market Report

 Benchmark Prices Across Canada

-For October 2024, benchmark home prices rose on an annual basis in all provinces except for Ontario and British Columbia, which instead saw benchmark prices fall year-over-year.
-British Columbia continues to command the highest benchmark home price at $955,100, with a modest annual decrease of 2.4%.
+For December 2024, benchmark home prices rose on an annual basis in all provinces except for Ontario, which instead saw benchmark prices remain almost the same year-over-year.
+British Columbia continues to command the highest benchmark home price at $955,500, with an annual increase of 0.1%.
+New Brunswick led annual growth with a 15.5% increase, followed by Newfoundland with a 7.6% increase and Quebec with a 7.5% increase year-over-year.
+Despite gains in many provinces, the national benchmark home price dipped 0.2% year-over-year to $705,600.

 Canada: Seller’s or Buyer’s Markets?